corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization.md

 process, creates objects from a stream of bytes.
 These two processes take place every time nodes pass objects to each other as messages, when the node sends objects to or from RPC clients, and when you store transactions in the database.

-## Corda's custom type-safe binary serialization
+## Corda's custom, type-safe binary serialization

-Corda uses a custom form of type-safe binary serialization, which is more secure than systems that use weakly or untyped string-based serialization schemes such as JSON or XML.
+Corda uses a custom form of type-safe binary serialization, which is more secure than systems that use weakly or untyped string-based serialization schemes, such as JSON or XML.
 The benefits of Corda's system include:

-* A schema describing what has been serialized is included with the data.
+* A schema describing what has been serialized included with the data.
 This allows:
     * Improved versioning, enabling easier interpretation of archived data (for example, trades from a decade ago, long after the code has changed) and differing code versions.
     * Ease of writing generic code - for example, user interfaces that can navigate the serialized form of data.